gravdahl-master/gravdahl-master.github.io/_posts/2017-04-25-ADCS-for-NUTS.md

 ---
 layout: post #always use this
-title: Attitude determination and control system (ADCS) for NUTS  #This becomes the title of the page
+title: Attitude determination and control system (ADCS) for NUTS: Hardware in the loop  #This becomes the title of the page
 date: 2018-04-27
 categories: [nonlinear control, sliding mode]
 ---